-Neutral/No Change in Regulations - Highlighted in gray Decrease in Regulations - Highlighted in yellow Increase in Regulations - Highlighted in green

-- (c) Replacement shall be implemented through on-site replacement, and/or off-site replacement. - (1) Replacement trees shall be installed at a minimum size equal to that of a fifteen (15) gallon specimen tree, or a smaller size if supported by the Tree Preservation Management Plan, in accordance with the Tree Manual.
-The Director may, in lieu of this requirement, require the substitution of larger container specimens for each Protected Tree to be replaced, where, in its opinion, substitution is supported by the Tree Preservation Management Plan. - (2) Advanced coordination with a nursery specializing in native-plant propagation is recommended at the start of a project to ensure sufficient quantities of the replacement species are available. - (3) All Replacement Trees shall be in good health and shall be visually inspected for damage, such as canker, other pests/pathogens, and girdling or circling of roots.

-Refer to Tree Manual for further details on how to select a healthy tree. - (4) The health of any tree which is identified for temporary stockpiling or to be transplanted from its location to another shall be guaranteed for the Replacement Tree Monitoring Period.
-Recommendations for preserving tree health and minimizing damage during construction can be found in the Tree Manual.
-Replacement trees and subsequent replacement trees, if applicable, shall be replaced if decline in tree health occurs to fulfill the entire Replacement Tree Monitoring Period. - (5) If the property owner is unable to fulfill all replacement requirements within the subject property, the balance of the number of physical trees may be installed at a mutually agreed upon off-site location in an incorporated or unincorporated area within the County of Orange.
-Property owner shall include provisions for off-site tree replacement within the Tree Preservation Management Plan and agreement with applicable parties to be approved by the Director. - (6) If the property owner fulfills all tree replacement requirements within the subject property and voluntarily installs additional Protected Trees on the subject property, the property owner may request one of two (2) incentives: (1) an increase in the maximum floor area up to one hundred fifty (150) square feet beyond the otherwise allowed maximum pursuant to State law for an accessory dwelling unit; or (2) an increase in the maximum floor area up to three hundred (300) square feet beyond the otherwise allowed maximum pursuant to 7-9-91 "Guesthouses," for a guesthouse on the subject property.
+- Arborist and does not necessitate tree removal, tree replacement or In-Lieu Fee payment is not required. - If tree Removal is necessary to complete the project, a Tree Preservation Management Plan prepared by an Arborist, which recommends the type of onsite and off-site replacement based on existing conditions, the number of Protected Trees, and the biological effectiveness of the replacement of the Protected Tree(s).
+Options for compliance with the Ordinance include on-site replacement, off-site replacement or payment of an In-Lieu Fee into a Tree Preservation Fund.
+Plan shall first consider on-site and/or off-site replacement.
+If Plan demonstrates both on-site and off-site options are not feasible, then an In-Lieu Fee program may be recommended.
+The plan shall identify how the Applicant will ensure continued compliance with the Ordinance throughout the Replacement Tree Monitoring Period, including measures for adaptive management, in the event a decline in tree health is observed and/or the proposed plan is no longer practicable or feasible. - (c) Replacement shall be implemented through on-site replacement, off-site replacement or through payment of an in-lieu fee into a Tree Preservation Fund. - (1) Replacement trees must be installed at a minimum size equal to that of a 24inch box specimen tree in accordance with the Tree Manual.
+The Deputy Director of OC Development Services may, in lieu of this requirement, require the substitution of larger container specimens for each Protected Tree to be replaced, where, in its opinion, substitution is supported by the Tree Preservation Management Plan. - (2) All Replacement Trees shall be in good health and will be visually inspected for damage, such as canker, other pests/pathogens, and girdling or circling of roots.
+Refer to Tree Manual for further details on how to select a healthy tree. - The health of any tree which is identified for temporary stockpiling or to be transplanted from one location to another shall be guaranteed for the Replacement Tree Monitoring Period.
+Recommendations for preserving tree health and avoiding damage during construction can be found in the Tree Manual.
+Replacement trees and subsequent replacement trees, if applicable, must be replaced if mortality occurs to fulfill the entire Replacement Tree Monitoring Period. - If Applicant is unable to fulfill all replacement requirements within their own property, the balance of the number of physical trees may be installed at a mutually agreed upon off-site location in an incorporated or unincorporated area within the County of Orange.
+Applicant will include provisions for off-site tree replacement within the Tree Preservation Management Plan and agreement with applicable parties to be approved by the Deputy Director of OC Development Services. - (5) If replacement is not feasible on site or at an-off site location, In-Lieu Fees shall be deposited into a Tree Preservation Fund.
+See current Tree Preservation

-TABLE 7-9-69.4(c)

-Neutral/No Change in Regulations - Highlighted in gray Decrease in Regulations - Highlighted in yellow Increase in Regulations - Highlighted in green
+Permit application for replacement ratios and in-lieu fees.
+In-Lieu Fees shall be adjusted annually based on the Consumer Price Index.
+Replacement Tree monitoring is not required for trees planted or maintained with In-Lieu Fees.
+The Tree Preservation Fund shall be utilized within the County of Orange for any or all of the following: